Barik card: Tickets

 A money ticket and two season tickets can be included in the Barik card.

-The card can be top up at the Metro Bilbao station ticket machines, Bilbobus and Bizkaibus booths, establishments identified by the Barik symbol, Barik NFC App and online at the Biscay Transport Consortium website.
+The card can be top up at the Bilbao Metro station ticket machines, Bilbobus and Bizkaibus booths, establishments identified by the Barik symbol, Barik NFC App and online at the Biscay Transport Consortium website.

 Money ticket

 A prepaid ticket in which the price of each trip is deducted.
-The maximum value that an Barik card may hold is €90.
+The maximum value that a Barik card may hold is €90.
 The minimum top up is €5.